Documentation Index

 GET /v1/participants/{id}/balances

-Balances are split by asset into two buckets:
+Balances are split by asset into three buckets:

 | Bucket | Description |